-Take Action to help make Providence a greener, healthier, more livable city.
+Take Action to help make Providence a greener, healthier, more vibrant city.

 Grow your own food

 • Grow some of your own food in your backyard or local community garden.
-Check out Southside Community Land Trust or URI’s Land Grant Program for more info on community gardens.
+Check out Southside Community Land Trust and/or the URI Cooperative Extension program which provides trainings and workshops throughout the year to help get you started.
+Already growing?
+Expand your skills with their Master Gardner program.

 Support local farmers markets and restaurants